Workspace Tutorial

 Adding Resources

-When a new workspace is launched, it automatically becomes the current workspace.
 All resources added from the catalog will be associated with this active workspace.
 If you have multiple workspaces, you can switch the current workspace by selecting the Switch button in the workspace box of the desired workspace.
-This will designate it as the current workspace moving forward.

 Adding GitHub URL